rustkas/devstat/README.md

-# DevState — State & Audit Service for Beamline Constructor
+# DevState — State & Audit Service

 DevState is a lightweight HTTP service that manages the project state (`.trae/state.json`) and audit history (`.trae/history.json`), enforces No-Drift, and verifies an HMAC chain of operations.
 It is designed to support development consistency across IDEs and CI/CD pipelines.